-I wrote about the issue “children” seen in a new aspect in my last post “Why Finnish Babies sleep in a cardboard box” and got the idea to tell you a story about a Danish architect and his invention on baby safety creating a beautiful crib bed.
+I wrote about the issue “children” seen in a new aspect in my last post “Why Finnish Babies sleep in a cardboard box” and got the idea to tell you a story about a Danish architect and his invention on baby safety creating a beautiful crib.

 Junoseng from an advertisement from the fifties from Viggo Einfeldt

-A tragic incident with a baby being suffocated in his bamboo crib bed fostered the idea to create a safe crib that could be extended with the growing child.
-The original bed has a renaissance now due to the beautiful timeless design and can be seen in magazines for interior design.
-It is not produced anymore, but the old original beds were made in such a high quality that they can be used today after some renovating.
+A tragic incident with a baby being suffocated in his bamboo crib bed fostered the idea to create a safe crib that could be extended to the growing child.
+The Juno crib has a renaissance now due to the beautiful, timeless design and can be seen in magazines for interior design.
+It is not produced anymore, but the old original beds were made of such a high quality that they can be used today after some renovating.
 They are also objects of collectors.
-I would love to have one for my growing flock of grand children.
+I would love to have one for my growing flock of grandchildren.

-My friend Dorthe Lohmann, Viggo Einfeldt’s grandchild has let me use her pictures and she owns the rights for the Junobed.
+My friend Dorthe Lohmann, Viggo Einfeldt’s grandchild, has let me use her pictures and she owns the rights to the Junobed.

-The Juno I cot bed taken at the exhibition in Sweden about the “Century of the child”
+The Juno I cot bed was taken at the exhibition in Sweden about the “Century of the child.”